h7b/h7b-dendron-netlify/vault/notes.reading.amazon-acquires-mgm.md

 With such hindrance, would the trend of content piracy resurrect?

 Nowadays, nobody with average knowledge will use open source bittorrent client like [qBittorrent](https://www.qbittorrent.org/) or [BiglyBT](https://www.biglybt.com/) to search for pirated content, because of legal issues.
-- They can search for private free or paid Plex server in [Plex shares reddit](https://www.reddit.com/r/plexshares/)
+- They can search for private free or paid Plex server in [Plex shares reddit](https://www.reddit.com/r/plexshares/), with a [tweaked](https://appdb.to/app/cydia/1900000472) iOS app to be sideloaded
 - Or spin up a personal media server using [Jellyfin](https://jellyfin.org/)
+- [Stremio](https://www.stremio.com/) is another option, with a [r/StremioAddons](https://www.reddit.com/r/StremioAddons/) or [an addon-curated-list](https://github.com/danamag/stremio-addons-list/blob/main/README.md) to explore if you want to go down the road of torrent